scssyworks/silkrouter/README.md

 ```

 ### Notes
 1. Version 3 (beta.4 and above) is implemented in ES6.
-For jQuery version please download version 2 above.
+For jQuery version please download version 2 or above.
-2. Version 3 has ended support for IE9 in favour of history API.
+2. Version 3 has ended support for IE9.

 ### Peer dependencies
 <a href="https://www.npmjs.com/package/deparam.js">Deparam.js</a><br>